Medicare Part B: Cost, Coverage, and Eligibility

 Special Enrollment Period (SEP) | Within 8 months of job loss | Enroll in Parts A and/or B without penalty |

-If you miss the IEP, you can sign up during the General Enrollment Period (GEP), but you will be charged a penalty for every year you were eligible but didn’t sign up for Medicare Part B.
+If you miss the IEP, you can sign up during the General Enrollment Period (GEP), but you will be charged a penalty.
+The Medicare Part B late enrollment penalty increases with every year you were eligible but didn’t sign up.

 Visit the Social Security Administration (SSA) website to fill out the Medicare Part B application form.
 You’ll need to include your birth certificate, SSN, current health insurance coverage, and proof of legal residence (typically a utility or insurance bill).

 Once online, you’ll have the option to sign up for Original Medicare or Medicare Part B only.
-If you have Medicaid coverage, you may be automatically or already enrolled in Part A. In that case, you’ll only need a valid email address and your current Medicare number to apply for Medicare Part B.
+If you have Medicaid coverage, you may be automatically or already enrolled in Part A. In that case, you’ll only need a valid email address and your current Medicare number to complete the Medicare Part B application.

-Step #3 – Receive Medicare Cards in the Mail
+Step #3 – Receive Your Medicare Card in the Mail

 It typically takes 30 days to process Medicare Part B applications, and you’ll receive your Medicare card in the mail within a month.
 The card lists the start date of your coverage and should include a Medicare Part B provider phone number.